 What achievements for resumes work best?

-- Read the job ad closely.
+- Read the job ad closely and identify resume keywords.

 - Imagine the perfect candidate.